KatarinaSiggelkow/pennchildlanglab.github.io/_resources/datascience-container.md

 ## Video tutorial

-## Docker compose
+## Usinig docker compose

-You'll need a docker-compose.yml file that specifies the image you want to use, the password, the volume to map to, and the port you want to open on
+You'll need a docker-compose.yml file that specifies the [image](https://hub.docker.com/r/jupyter/datascience-notebook/) you want to use, the password, the volume to map to, and the port you want to open on

 ```yml
 version: "3.7"